 Justin Moore is an active freelance trombone player and teacher in the Philadelphia area.
 He previously held the position of Second Trombone with the Acadiana Symphony Orchestra in Lafayette, Louisiana and has performed with other ensembles including the Baton Rouge Symphony Orchestra, Louisiana Sinfonietta, Curtis Symphony Orchestra, and the Atlantic Brass Band.

 Outside of the orchestral realm, Justin enjoys performing in a variety of situations.
-Justin is the trombone player for EBE Events & Entertainment’s band, London Bridge, the Brazilian-inspired PhillyBloco, and has been a part of various recording projects throughout Philadelphia.
+Justin is the trombone player for the Philadelphia Chamber Brass, EBE Events & Entertainment’s band, London Bridge, the Brazilian-inspired PhillyBloco, and has been a part of various recording projects throughout Philadelphia.
 As a part of jazz ensembles on both tenor and bass trombone, he has performed at many notable venues including the Kimmel Center’s Perelman Theater, the John F. Kennedy Center for the Performing Arts, and Blues Alley in Washington, D.C.
 Additionally, Justin has performed with many theater orchestras around Philadelphia, Pittsburgh, Washington D.C., Baton Rouge, New Orleans, and more.

 Justin received a Bachelor of Music degree from the Louisiana State University (LSU) and a Master of Music degree at Temple University.